jonreid/jonreid/README.md

-I'm the author of [iOS Unit Testing by Example: XCTest Tips and Techniques Using Swift](https://pragprog.com/titles/jrlegios/).
+I'm the author of _[iOS Unit Testing by Example: XCTest Tips and Techniques Using Swift](https://pragprog.com/titles/jrlegios/)_.
 I've been practicing TDD on Apple platforms for 19 years.
 My consultancy [Quality Coding](https://qualitycoding.org) offers training for iOS teams in technical agile practices including unit testing, TDD, and refactoring.